huji520/Personal_Style_Synthesis/README.md

 it's depends if you just open the git project after cloning, or creating new project in your local pc.
 If you wish only to import file and not a class (like Constants) you can just wrote "import FileName".

+directories:
+data: includes all the data files (.txt) and the drawings of the participants
+ref_pics: includes all the reference pictures
+ref_pics_crop: includes all the cropped reference pictures (with only the active pixels)
+sketch_simplification: includes files for implements sketch simplification

 ##############
 ### Stroke ###